UncleAyo/100-days-of-code/log.md

 ### Day 2: January 5, 2021
 -Learnt the basics of RegEx in python on https://www.freecodecamp.org/justayo.
 Also got to practice with it.

+### Day 3: January 6, 2021
+-Worked with websites and networking in Python using urllib,sockets and BeautifulSoup.
+Committed the test I ran to https://github.com/UncleAyo/python-projects/tree/main/Python_for_EverybodyPractice